 Araujo, White and other mothers who support the bill say they are discreet when they feed in public and people around them typically cannot tell they are feeding.

 Araujo said she does not think anyone would have her arrested for feeding in public, but she's been asked to leave a public school classroom where she was volunteering.

 Araujo and others say the legislation, if passed, would make breast-feeding in public more acceptable and make it easier to choose a healthier option for their babies.

-more people become accustomed to it, the less
+said.
+"The more people become accustomed to it, the less

 When in public, wear clothing that allows easy access to breasts with as little exposure as possible.